-Defensive driving is often used for points reduction and to avoid a traffic violation on your driving record, but defensive driving can be used for voluntary learning as well.
-The courses teach valuable lessons that can be life saving, and often, insurance carriers will offer discounts to drivers who have completed a defensive driving course.
+Defensive driving is often used for points reduction and avoiding a traffic violation on your driving record, but defensive driving can be used for voluntary learning.
+The courses teach valuable lessons that can be life-saving, and often, insurance carriers will offer discounts to drivers who have completed a defensive driving course.

 South Carolina Defensive Driving Insurance Discounts

 After completing a defensive driving course in South Carolina, many insurance companies will offer a discount on insurance premiums.
 Most drivers who have completed the course will receive a discount on auto insurance liability premiums between 5% and 20%.
-Typically, discounts are about 10% and can be renewed on a regular basis.
+Typically, values are about 10% and can be renewed regularly.

 South Carolina Defensive Driving Insurance Discount Eligibility

 In South Carolina, defensive driving discounts are available to most drivers.
-While often, car insurance companies will offer discounts exclusively to mature or new teenage drivers, discounts may also be offered to all drivers.
-It's best to check with your insurance company directly to find out if you're eligible.
-If you're not, consider reaching out to other insurance companies to find out if they have a program for you to take advantage of.
+While car insurance companies will often offer discounts exclusively to mature or new teenage drivers, discounts may also be provided to all drivers.
+It’s best to check with your insurance company directly to find out if you’re eligible.
+If you’re not, consider reaching out to other insurance companies to determine if they have a program for you to take advantage of.

 Insurance Defensive Driving Courses Available in South Carolina

-South Carolina defensive driving courses for insurance rate reductions are typically the same courses taken by drivers who are seeking to reduce points on their driving record.
-This course offers potentially life saving education in defensive driving topics including collision avoidance and safe driving habits.
+South Carolina defensive driving courses for insurance rate reductions are typically the same courses taken by drivers seeking to reduce points on their driving record.
+This course offers potentially life-saving education in defensive driving topics, including collision avoidance and safe driving habits.
 Curriculum typically includes:

-South Carolina's insurance reduction defensive driving course is offered by the same providers as the points reduction defensive driving course.
-The six hour course includes instruction in defensive driving techniques and safe driving resources.
+South Carolina’s insurance reduction defensive driving course is offered by the same providers as the points reduction defensive driving course.
+The six-hour course provides instruction in defensive driving techniques and safe driving resources.
 This includes curriculum in: